Send USDC withdrawals from an exchange hot wallet on Arc by validating

 addresses, estimating gas, building EIP-1559 transactions, and confirming with

-deterministic finality.
-The Memo contract lets you attach compliance metadata to
+receivable by any address.
+The Memo contract lets you attach compliance metadata

 Prerequisites